 How to become a recruiter and what is the typical salary?

-Although the string of decisions which leads to becoming a recruiter is not identical for everyone, in most cases it starts with the right education (this topic is covered in detail below in section 1).
+Although the string of decisions that leads to becoming a recruiter is not identical for everyone, in most cases it starts with the right education (this topic is covered in detail below in section 1).

 However, becoming a recruiter is not only about your academic background or previous professional experience.
 If you’re wondering how to become a recruiter, you need to start with having a specific skillset AND mindset.
 According to Joel Spolsky, “If you are a recruiter you would be a bad programmer.
 If you are a recruiter, programmers don’t like you because you don’t realize that.”
 As Spolsky says, recruiters are typically people who like people, enjoy phone calls, and thrive on ambiguity.
 When you think about how to become a recruiter, you should really consider whether what Spolsky talks about sounds like you.

 If you’re asking yourself “how to become a recruiter?”, you should also think about the compensation you’re likely to receive.
 Median 2017 human resources specialist annual wage was $60,350 according to the Bureau of Labor Statistics.
 Based on PayScale data, the average pay for a Technical Recruiter is $48,734 per year (median $50,863).

 If you’re asking yourself “how to become a recruiter in tech?” because you want to specialize in hiring technical talent, you should be aware that you’re facing a tall task.
 The number of tech job offers is sky-high as even non-tech companies are looking for developers.
 Hiring in IT is tough because of the demand for qualified workers who, in most cases, are currently employed and are not actively looking to make a job move.
 Recruiters chase after the same pool of candidates and only the best ones succeed.
 As a consequence, only the cream of the crop HR pros have the chance of hiring the best tech candidates.